 4:50 It’s a little more covered up than usual with nasturtiums, but this is my vintage clawfoot turned bathtub planter (currently filled with chard and borage).
 I used the no-dig method to build up an entire tub of nutrient-rich soil in just one season.

-4:56 Fun fact: There are actually stairs right in front of me here, but they’re completed covered with volunteer nasturtiums.
+4:56 Fun fact: There are actually stairs right in front of me here, but they’re completely covered with volunteer nasturtiums.
 When we don’t stay on top of pruning the vines (like this season), we have to take the “long way” around and down to the lower garden.

 6:42 That little red rabbit hutch was where we quarantined our new chickens for the first few weeks.
 They only roosted there at night; during the day, we put them in a more spacious portable pen in the yard (seen briefly at 6:10).